Programs, Services, and Brochures

 Victim Awareness Program

 The Victim Awareness Program provides an opportunity for offenders to begin to see crime from a different perspective, from the perspective of the victim.
-An offender begins to see how the crime that they committed has affected the victim and allows the offender to take responsibility for the crime committed.
+An offender begins to see how the crime that they committed has affect crime victims, it allows the offender to take responsibility for the crime committed.

-Victims and survivors of crime who volunteer to tell their powerful, emotional experiences engage offenders in learning the effects of crime on the lives of others.
+Some victims/survivors of crime who volunteer to tell their powerful, emotional journey in order to engage offenders in learning the effects of crime on the lives of others.
 The Office of Victim Services is searching for victims/survivors to be victim impact speakers for the Victim Awareness Program.
 Please contact the Office of Victim Services if you are interested in participating as a victim impact speaker.

 P.R.O.V.E.
 (Batterer’s Intervention Program)